Skip to main content

 CPA

-Qualified to audit publicly traded corporations Often does accounting for individuals, especially tax accounting Often helps with financial planning and advising, especially tax planning Certified by the American Institute of Certified Public Accountants (AICPA)
+Qualified to audit publicly traded corporations.
+Often does accounting for individuals, especially tax accounting.
+Frequently helps with financial planning and advising, especially tax planning Certified by the American Institute of Certified Public Accountants (AICPA)

 Certified Financial Planner